Applying evolutionary and ecological theory to real world problems

 We are a group of conservation biologists applying evolutionary and ecological theory to real world problems.
 Research in our lab revolves around both conceptual and organismal themes.
 Organismally, we tend to study amphibians and reptiles.
 Our fondness for these animals is one of the strongest themes in our research group, and a fundamental respect for natural history and field studies guides all of us.

-We spend a lot of time developing, testing, and using genomic techniques to understand the phylogeny and population biology of species and larger lineages.
+We develop, test, and use genomic techniques to understand the phylogeny and population biology of species and larger lineages.
 Our work in the last decade has spanned phylogenetic levels ranging from the tree of life of all living turtles to detailed analyses of population history within individual species of amphibians and reptiles.

-Increasingly, our research focus is on the conservation and recovery of endangered species, particularly in California.
+Our research is devoted to the conservation and recovery of endangered species, particularly in California.
 A primary focus of our lab has always been the federally and state listed California tiger salamander, Ambystoma californiense.
-Recently, our work has focused on an amazing case of hybridization between non-native, introduced Barred tiger salamanders and native California tiger salamanders.
-It’s a story that has as much to say about mechanisms of speciation as it does about conservation biology, and we continue to explore the system from a variety of genetic, genomic, and ecological perspectives.
+Recently, we are working on an amazing case of hybridization between introduced and native tiger salamanders that has as much to say about mechanisms of speciation as it does about conservation biology.